OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 ## Troubleshooting

 If you encounter problems using the tool, your first step should be to reinstall it to be sure that you have the latest version.
+(See [Install the generator](#install-the-generator) for details.)
 If doing so doesn't fix the problem, search the [issues of the GitHub repo for the tool](https://github.com/OfficeDev/generator-office/issues) to see if anyone else has encountered the same problem and found a solution.
 If no one has, [create a new issue](https://github.com/OfficeDev/generator-office/issues/new?assignees=&labels=needs+triage&template=bug_report.md&title=).